Update

 Next Bargaining Session

-The parties plan to meet next in Klamath Falls from 2 p.m. to 5 p.m. on Thursday, April 17, and from 9 a.m. to noon on Friday, April 18 at the Portland-Metro campus in Wilsonville.
+The parties plan to meet next from 2 p.m. to 5 p.m. on Thursday, May 15, and from 9 a.m. to noon on Friday, May 16, at the main campus in Klamath Falls.

 Background Facts